List of Australia Twenty20 International cricket records: Most career runs

 A run is the basic means of scoring in cricket.
 A run is scored when the batsman hits the ball with his bat and with his partner runs the length of 22 yards of the pitch.

 New Zealand's Martin Guptill has scored the most runs in T20Is with 3,299.
 Second is Virat Kohli from India with 3,296 ahead of Rohit Sharma of India in third.
-Aaron Finch is the leading Australian batsmen on this list.
+David Warner is the leading Australian batsmen on this list.